kamermanpr/SPARS/outputs/suppl_09_4A-stimulus-response-5.md

 Preliminary analysis indicated that influence points may be an issue, and so we modelled the data using robust methods.

 We generated two models.
-The first model included an interaction term between change in stimulus internist's and direction of change, and the second model did not.
+The first model included an interaction term between change in stimulus intensity and direction of change, and the second model did not.
 Comparing the models allows one you check whether the slope of the SPARS rating vs change in stimulus intensity relationship was dependent on the direction of the change in stimulus intensity.

 ```r